DaniCarmo/Elementary-Stars-p2/README.md

 ## Content

 - Instructions on how to implement flexbox gallery grid on the Gallery page was taken from [@Divinector](https://www.youtube.com/@Divinector)
-- Instructions on how to create timetable on the Classes page was taken from [@GreatStackDev](https://www.youtube.com/@GreatStackDev)
+- Followed a tutorial for creating quiz on [@GreatStackDev](https://www.youtube.com/@GreatStackDev)
 - Utilised [W3 Schools](https://www.w3schools.com/) and [StackOverflow](https://stackoverflow.com/) for troubleshooting throughout the project.

 ## Media

-- The photos used throughout the website were downloaded from [Pexels](https://www.pexels.com/)
+- The photos used throughout the website were downloaded from [Clean PNG](https://www.pexels.com/)
-- The social media icons in the header were taken from [Font Awesome](https://fontawesome.com/)
-- Video on the About page is embeded from a YouTube chanel [My Best Self 101](https://www.youtube.com/watch?v=q1VX_RgRHPs&t=1s&pp=ygUTd2hhdCBpcyBtaW5kZnVsbmVzcw%3D%3D)